influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/difference.md

 _**Data type:** String_

 ### keepFirst
-Indicates if the first row should be kept.
+Indicates the first row should be kept.
 If `true`, the difference will be `null`.
 Defaults to `false`.